Palatipdev/fitness-app-mfit/README.md

 - Fixed spacing and polishing of all screens on mobile
 - **Day 6 (Nov 27):**
 - Firebase authenticator implementation on Sign-in (using email and password validation) and Sign-up (username stored in firebase) screen.
 - There was a major bug that I encountered.
 "Component auth has not been registered yet".
 Even with simple web SDK config, so I tried using lazy loading method, which broke the export.
 The fix was to download a more stable & older version of firebase (10.13.2) and used simple web SDK config, approx time to fix  3 hours.
-- **Day 7 (Nov 30):**
+- **Day 8 (Nov 30):**
   - Created homepage with scrollable content and fixed navbar
   - Added calorie tracker section with progress bar placeholder
   - Added workout routine template display (Monday-Sunday split)
   - Implemented Instagram-style fixed bottom navigation
+- **Day 9 (Dec 1):**
+  - Added protected route to prevent unauthorised access